josdejong/svelte-jsoneditor/README.md

 ### Utility functions

 The library exports a set of utility functions.
-The exact definitions of those functions can be found in the TypeScript definitions.
+The exact definitions of those functions can be found in the TypeScript d

 - Rendering of values:
   - `renderValue`